defndaines/kiroku/countries-watched.md

-# Countries I've Watches Movies from or About
+# Countries I’ve Watches Movies from or About

-For several of these countries, I've watched multiple things, but I'm only listing a recent or best selection to keep things simple.
-Any country where I've watched more than ten movies or shows I'll mark with a star (\*).
+For several of these countries, I’ve watched multiple things, but I’m only listing a recent or best selection to keep things simple.
+Any country where I’ve watched more than ten movies or shows I’ll mark with a star (\*).

 Count: 75